 Control Generator Stream - Profile Stream - Meas.

-Measurement Setup
+Measurement Setu p

-✓ Enable sequence Fnable sequence checking
+🗸 Enable sequ ence checking

 Select the check box if enabling the frame sequence checking.
-Jitter Select Jitter to measure it.
+Select Jitter to measure it.
 When selecting Threshold and enter the value, Pass/Fail is judged.
-Latency Select Latency to measure it.
+Select Latency to measure it.
 When selecting Threshold and enter the value, Pass/Fail is judged.
-Service disruption Select Service disruption to measure it.
-Select Disruption Type from Packet or LOS.
+Select Service disruption to measure it.
+Select Disruption Type from Packet or LOS .
 When selecting Packet , enter the number of skip of frame number to count service disruption.
 When selecting LOS , service disruption is counted if one or more LOS is detected.
 Enter Error free period as time from counting the service disruption to restart it.
-Latency / Jitter timestamp This screen allows you to configure the timestamp of Jitter, Latency and Service disruption .
-Source Select a timestamp source for measurement.
-The indicator on the right notifies you whether latency and/or jitter can be measured.
-Green: Latency and/or jitter can be measured.
-Red: There is a possibility that the timestamp source signal could not be detected.
-For the detection status of the timestamp source signal, refer to Timestamp source availabilities.
+This screen allows you to configure the timestamp of Jitter, Latency and Service disruption .
+Version 9.05 or older When selecting Version 9.05 or older, the measurement is performed with a resolution of 0.1 μ s which is the same as the software version of Version 9.05 or older.